lymeo/apollon/README.md

 env APOLLON_ENV='BUILD' node index.js
 ```

-This sould create a dist folder containing the optimised project ready for production.
+This should create a dist folder containing the optimised project ready for production.
 You can launch the built project by launching in the dist folder

 ```sh
 env APOLLON_ENV='PROD' node index.js